Azure/mlops-v2/QUICKSTART.md

    ![ADO Run3](./images/ADO-run3.png)

-   7. Select "main" as a branch and choose 'infrastructure/pipelines/tf-ado-deploy-infra.yml', then select "Continue".
+   7. Select "main" as a branch and choose based on your deployment method your preferred yml path.
+For a terraform schenario choose: 'infrastructure/pipelines/tf-ado-deploy-infra.yml', then select "Continue".
+For a bicep schenario choose: 'infrastructure/pipelines/bicep-ado-deploy-infra.yml', then select "Continue".

    ![Select Infrastructure Pipeline](./images/ado-select-pipeline-yaml-file.png)